 A. No. We do not allow anyone to observe a ceremony because it would interfere with the energy of the group, and would be disrespectful to their privacy.
-Spouses and partners are welcome to sleep at the oratory with attendees, but they must occupy themselves some other way during ceremonies.
+Spouses and partners must occupy themselves some other way during ceremonies.

 Q. Why are your ceremonies so different than the way they do it in South America?
 Is there just one right way to do ayahuasca?